brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

 **August 26, 2020:** After a rework of the menus and logo, SIBA has officially launched!
 Keep on the lookout the start of the season and the first simulation.

+**August 28, 2020:** Please welcome our latest owner and coach, Jordan Bank!
+Jordan will be taking over the Oklahoma City Twisters and the Texas Tech Red Raiders.